Multiplatform viewing available on City, OMNI, APTN, Citytv.com, OMNItv.ca, and HumanRights.ca

 The opening ceremonies and Canadian Concert for Human Rights will highlight Canada's rich cultural diversity and celebrate Canadians' contributions to the cause of human rights.
 The two-day free festival – called RightsFest – will offer something for people of all ages and backgrounds, from the open-air concert starring nationally celebrated musicians, to daytime activities and programs that explore and celebrate the rights and responsibilities Canadians share.

 The CMHR's opening ceremonies and the Canadian Concert for Human Rights will be broadcast live from Winnipeg on Rogers' City and OMNI Television networks, and on Canada's Aboriginal Peoples Television Network (APTN).
 The 90-minute opening ceremonies begin at 10:30 a.m.
 CDT on Friday, September 19, while the two-hour Canadian Concert for Human Rights begins at 7 p.m.
 CDT on Saturday, September 20.
-Alongside the television broadcast, multiplatform live streaming of the events will be made available to Canadians and viewers around the world through the Museum's website at www.humanrights.ca, and on www.citytv.com and www.omnitv.ca, accessible via all desktop and mobile devices.
+Alongside the television broadcast, multiplatform live streaming of the events will be made available to Canadians and viewers around the world through the Museum's website at www.humanrights.ca, and on www.citytv.com - will open in a new tab and www.omnitv.ca - will open in a new tab, accessible via all desktop and mobile devices.

 "Rogers is proud to partner with Canada's new national museum in sharing the Canadian Concert for Human Rights and the official opening ceremonies with viewers across the country," said Hayden Mindell, Vice-President of Television Programming & Content, Rogers.
 "With our multiplatform broadcast, we're pleased to bring these events live to all parts of Canada and around the world."